ELC Support Services

 English for Speakers of Other Languages (ESOL)

-Preschool and pre-kindergarten students, whose primary language is other than English, are introduced to English by full immersion into the regular classroom.
-As the early learning center programs are based on thematic units and a multi-sensory approach to learning, ESOL students generally acquire English quickly by “seeing and doing” alongside their peers.
+Preschool and pre-kindergarten students, whose primary language is not English, are introduced to English by full immersion into the regular classroom.
+ESOL students generally acquire English quickly by “seeing and doing” alongside their peers.